transdigiware/blockchain/howto/ibp-console-build-network.md

 1. Navigate to the **Nodes** tab on the left and click **Add Certificate Authority**.
 The side panels will allow you to customize the CA that you want to create and the organization that this CA will issue keys for.
 2. In this tutorial, we're creating nodes, so make sure the option to **Create a Certificate Authority** is selected.
 Then click **Next**.
 3. Use the side panel to give your CA a **display name**.
 Our recommended value for this CA is `Org1 CA`.
 Then give your CA admin credentials by specifying a **CA administrator enroll ID** of `admin` and a secret of `adminpw`.
 Again, these are **recommended values**.
 4. The **Advanced deployment options** can be safely ignored for purposes of this tutorial.
 For more information about these options, see the link below.
+This option is only available on paid clusters.
+   * [Kubernetes zone selection](/docs/blockchain?topic=blockchain-ibp-console-ha#ibp-console-ha-multi-zone) (Multizone HA) This option is only visible when your cluster is configured with multiple zones.
    * [Resource allocation](/docs/blockchain?topic=blockchain-ibp-console-govern-components#ibp-console-govern-components-allocate-resources)
 5. Review the Summary page, then click **Add Certificate Authority**.

 **Task: Creating the peer organization CA**